 Click the orange button to the right to learn more about what you can start doing today.

 Dr. Stanislaw Burzynski, The Burzynski Research Institute (BRI) and antineoplaston therapy (ANP) are some of the most controversial names, places and cancer therapies in the U.S. today.
 I should know.
-I was diagnosed with multiple myeloma in 2/94, underwent induction therapy, an ASCT, multiple radiation sessions and finally, there is nothing more we can do for you.
+I was diagnosed with multiple myeloma in 2/94, underwent induction therapy, an ASCT, multiple radiation sessions and finally, was told by my oncologist “there is nothing more we can do for you.”

 I then underwent ANP from 11/97-4/99.
 My multiple myeloma bone lesions shrank and disappeared over the course of those 17 months.